Joint Providership Resources

 Completed CME Planning Document, Planner Conflict of Interest forms, and all supporting materials must be received no later than eight (8) weeks prior to the activity.
 Larger activities require the planning contact within 3-6 months.
 Incomplete applications will not be processed until all required information is received.

-The estimated accreditation fees listed are based on the
+Accreditation fees are based on the

 quote to meet your requirements.